TEALSK12/apcsa-public/Unit3/Lesson-309.md

 ### Introduction & Note-Taking \[15 minutes\]

 1. Before you begin lecture, announce to students that they should pay close attention, since the lecture content will be tested during the game.

   - If you want to write code that executes some of the time, but not all the time, you can write an **if statement** (ask students what situations might use an if statement—if they are stuck, ask them to think about their last few programming projects!)

-    ```
+    ``` Java
     if (test) {         // Boolean Expression
         <statement>;    // Control Statement
         <statement>;    // Control Statement